jonnypetraglia/ebrew/README.md

 Takes no options.
 Runs an interactive wizard for creating a new `book.json` manifest.

 #### <code>ebrew [output=<em>title</em>.epub] [input=book.json]</code>
-Generates an EPUB file from the given manifest
+Generates an EPUB file from the given manifest.

 ## The manifest format